solusipse/apeiron/README.md

 apeiron
 =======

-Static websites generator with web admin panel based on flask and jinja2.
+Static website generator with web admin panel based on flask and jinja2.
 Its main purpose is to provide simple, lightweight platform for bloggers.
 There is still much to do, although it's usable even now.

 Requirements